JacoZwarts/HeadFirst_DesignPatterns/README.md

 # Head First Design Patterns
-Code for head first design patterns book
+Code for head first design patterns book and other resources.

 ## The Strategy Pattern:
 Defines a family of algorithms, encapsulates each one, and make them interchangeable.